Grand Slam king Djokovic wins 23rd crown by conquering Ruud at French Open

 The 36-year-old Serbian drew level with Rafa Nadal on 22 by bagging the Australian Open crown in January and he leapfrogged the injured King of Clay in his own backyard to claim his third Roland Garros title after triumphs in 2016 and 2021.

+"I'm beyond fortunate in my life to win it 23 times, it's an incredible feeling."

+Djokovic's latest Paris triumph - which, on statistics alone, settled the Greatest of All Time (GOAT) debate - came in his seventh final at the venue and he entered Sunday's match with a 2-4 win-loss record.

-"It's no coincidence that I won the 23rd Grand Slam here in Paris because this tournament was really in my entire career the toughest to win," Djokovic, who has played in the Paris final seven times, said.
+"It's no coincidence that I won the 23rd Grand Slam here in Paris, because this tournament was really in my entire career the toughest to win.

-What turned into a one-sided final got off to a shaky start for the Serb.
+What turned into a one-sided final got off to a shaky start for the Serbian.

-He struggled to find his range and rhythm early on and dropped his opening service game, as fourth seed Ruud made a solid start in his bid to secure a first win over the Serbian in his fifth attempt by blazing away to a 4-1 lead.
+He struggled to find his range and rhythm early on and dropped his opening service game, as fourth seed Ruud made a solid start in his bid to grab a first victory over the third seed in his fifth attempt by blazing away to a 4-1 lead.

-Soccer superstars Kylian Mbappe and Zlatan Ibrahimovic were among a packed stadium that roared its approval when Ruud volleyed home a winner after a superb 'tweener'.
+Football superstars Kylian Mbappe and Zlatan Ibrahimovic were among a host of celebrities in a packed stadium that roared its approval when Ruud volleyed home a winner after producing a superb 'tweener'.

 VINTAGE FORM